 - A projector or HDTV.

 Leila Viss owns a tech-savvy, creative-based piano studio, blogs at 88pianokeys.me and authored The iPad Piano Studio.
-Viss is an organist, a nationally-recognized clinician, and co-founder of 88 Creative Keys with Bradley Sowash and coordinator of the Piano Preparatory Program at the University of Denver.
+Viss is an organist, a nationally-recognized clinician, co-founder of 88 Creative Keys with Bradley Sowash and coordinator of the Piano Preparatory Program at the University of Denver.

 Leila Viss owns a tech-savvy, creative-based piano studio.
 She’s an organist, pianist and accompanist, blogs at 88pianokeys.me, writes for Clavier Companion and authored The iPad Piano Studio.
-With Bradley Sowash, Viss cofounded 88 Creative Keys–a keyboard improvisation workshop–and served as chair of the NCKP Creative Pianist Track.
+With Bradley Sowash, Viss co-founded 88 Creative Keys–a keyboard improvisation workshop.
+Viss is the head of the Piano Preparatory Program at the University of Denver.